 Please note that students who successfuly secure a placement in industry or abroad to complete their projects would be expected to pay their own travelling costs to and from the venue during the period of placement.
 The cost of this will of course vary and some students have also paid for accomodation close to their place of work for the duration of their placement.

 Apply via UCAS if you are a UK/EU residing applicant, applying for year one of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
 If you are applying to study part-time, to top up your Foundation Degree or HND, or to transfer to USW from another institution, please apply directly.

 Apply directly to the University if you live outside the UK/EU.

-On our BSc (Hons) International Wildlife Biology degree you will acquire a range of traditional and contemporary laboratory, field, analytical and scientific research skills that are applicable to a variety of career opportunities in the ecology and conservation sector, including ecological consultancy, wildlife conservation organisations, public bodies, and education, or on to postgraduate studies.
-Our course is also designed to equip you with highly sought after skills that are transferable to an array of other career pathways.
+On our BSc (Hons) International Wildlife Biology degree you will gain a range of traditional and contemporary scientific laboratory, field, analytical and research skills that are applicable to working in ecological consultancy, wildlife conservation organisations, education, or postgraduate study.
+Our International Wildlife Biology course equips you with transferable skills for a range of other career options too.

 This includes: one-to-one appointments from faculty based Career Advisers, in person, over the phone or even on Skype and through email via the "Ask a Question" service.
 We also have extensive online resources for help with considering your career options and presenting yourself well to employers.
 Resources include psychometric tests, career assessments, a CV builder, interview simulator and application help.
 Our employer database has over 2,000 registered employers targeting USW students, you can receive weekly email alerts for jobs.